airbnb/aerosolve/README.md

 as a repository and automatically fetch the artifacts.

-Check out the image impression demo where you can learn how to teach the algorithm to paint in the pointilism style of painting.
+Check out the image impression demo where you can learn how to teach the algorithm to paint in the pointillism style of painting.
 [Image Impressionism Demo.](https://github.com/airbnb/aerosolve/tree/master/demo/image_impressionism)

 There is also an income prediction demo based on a popular